Shawn Kearns, DVM, DACVIM

 617-541-5186

-Deciding whether to consider dialysis or TPE for a toxicity should be based on several factors.
-Keeping in mind the metabolism of a substance may be altered depending on the quantity the patient ingested, the first question to ask is whether using advanced therapies will lead to a higher extraction rate than what the body may metabolize.
-If allowing the substance to be metabolized endogenously could be lethal or lead to significant or irreversible tissue damage, ECT should be a consideration.
-Second, determine whether the substance could cause a progressive deterioration in clinical status or depression of midbrain function leading to hypoventilation, hypothermia and hypotension.
+Deciding whether to consider hemodialysis, TPE, hemoperfusion (HP), or a combination of therapies for toxicity should be based on several factors.
+Keeping in mind the metabolism of a substance may be altered depending on the quantity the patient ingested, the first question to ask is whether using advanced therapies will lead to a higher or faster extraction rate than what the body may metabolize.
+If allowing the substance to be metabolized endogenously could be lethal or lead to significant or irreversible organ damage, ECT should be a consideration.
+Second, determine whether the substance could cause a progressive deterioration in clinical status or depression of midbrain function leading to hypoventilation, hypothermia, and hypotension or if the patient is already demonstrating neurologic decline.
 If the patient has a pre-existing condition that may impair drug or substance excretion, ECT may be an added tool along with other medical therapies.
-In veterinary medicine, a challenge in determining the benefit of ECT includes often not knowing the exact timing of exposure and/or the exact dose ingested.
+In veterinary medicine, a challenge in determining the benefit of ECT includes often not knowing the exact timing of exposure and/or the exact dose ingested, and treatment recommendations are often based on the suspected maximal dose ingested or severity of signs (for example- neurological) at presentation.

-Not all substances are amenable to clearance by dialysis or TPE.
-Mode of clearance therapy depends on the size of the molecule, the degree of protein binding and the volume of distribution.
-Typically only low molecular weight substances (10,000 daltons) that are less than 80% protein bound with a low volume of distribution (< 2L/kg) can be cleared with diffusion based dialysis.
-Machines that are capable of convection based dialysis can clear slightly larger molecules but the capacity is still for those < 40kDa.
-Special filters containing activated charcoal or other microporous material can be placed in tandem with dialyzer sets to increase the capture of molecules.
-Small molecules within the serum cross these membranes and become “trapped” within the microporous material.
-This ECT process is called hemoperfusion (HP).
-Usually HP is still limited to smaller molecular weight molecules, similar to dialysis, but the extraction rate may be increased when used together.
+Not all substances are amenable to clearance by each ECT modality.
+The choice of clearance therapy mode depends on the molecule’s size, the degree of protein binding, and the volume of distribution.
+Typically, only low molecular weight substances (10,000 daltons) that are less than 80% protein bound with a low volume of distribution (< 2L/kg) can be cleared with diffusion-based HD.
+Machines that are capable of convection-based HD can clear slightly larger molecules, but their capacity is still low.
+Ethylene glycol, ivermectin, metaldehyde, phenobarbital, and baclofen ingestion have been successfully treated with hemodialysis in the veterinary literature.3, 4, 5, 6

-Rarely endogenous toxins may pose significant enough health risk to warrant removal via extracorporeal therapies.
-High levels of serum bilirubin have been reported in humans and animals to cause neurologic signs.
+Rarely, endogenous toxins may pose significant enough health risks to warrant removal via extracorporeal therapies.
+High serum bilirubin levels have been reported in humans and animals to cause neurologic signs.
 In addition, renal tubular injury may also occur from high bilirubin levels.
-TPE may be considered in cases with severe hyperbilirubinemia secondary to autoimmune hemolytic anemia leading to kernicterus and has been reported in dogs.
-TPE has also been reported for the treatment of one dog with hepatic encephalopathy prior to shunt correction.
-Ammonia levels in this case were decreased by ~50% and the patient improved clinically.
+TPE may be considered in cases with severe hyperbilirubinemia secondary to autoimmune hemolytic anemia leading to kernicterus, which has been reported in dogs.23, 24 TPE has also been reported for treating one dog with hepatic encephalopathy prior to shunt correction.
+In this case, ammonia levels decreased by ~50%, and the patient improved clinically.25 An 8-year-old British shorthair that developed neurologic signs and MRI findings consistent with post-attenuation neurologic signs (PANS) was also treated with TPE after failing medical management, including general anesthesia and mechanical ventilation.
+Seizure activity stopped immediately after the TPE treatment, and the patient showed progressive improvement.26

 References